Remember the Exxon Valdez! Long may it live in infamy!

 of balance of species will take decades or longer.
 We disrupt Nature at our peril.

-heedless pursuit of self that robbed them to appease your own sense of self?
+heedless pursuit of self that robbed them to appease your own vanity?

 The Lifeboat Foundation has been formed to explore the various ways civilization may end